Skip to Content

 1. Choose slightly unripe peppers.

 Traditionally, peperoncini are pickled before they reach full ripeness (while the peppers are still green).
-This is not necessary, but the peppers will have a slighty more tart flavor.
+This is not necessary, but green peppers have a more tart flavor.

 2. Clean peppers.